| | |

 Plan for the Elevators and Funiculars

-6. Top Attractions
+6. Top Attractions in Lisbon

-Lisbon boasts a myriad of captivating attractions, from historic neighborhoods like Alfama to iconic landmarks such as the Belém Tower.
+Lisbon boasts a variety of captivating attractions, from historic neighborhoods like Alfama to iconic landmarks such as the Belém Tower.
 Dive into the cultural and historical significance of each site to truly appreciate the beauty and uniqueness of Lisbon.
 Find more about the attractions in Lisbon or check some photos from my last trip.

 7. Local Cuisine